Cineworld Dublin undergoes works as it plans June reopening

 Cineworld Dublin has said it hopes to reopen its doors to customers next month following its successful return to business in the UK this week.

 The facility is the biggest cinema in Ireland, with four floors and 17 screens.
-It is located on Parnell Street, Dublin.
+It is located on Parnell Street in Dublin city.

 Cineworld is the world’s second-largest cinema chain and this week said that more than 97 per cent of its US cinemas have resumed operations, while most of its screens in the rest of the world were expected to reopen by the end of the month.